Telecom Interconnect Billing

 Operator A's customer makes international call directly using an international operator.
 In this case, operator A will pay some amount to international operator directly.

 All the above calls could be voice, SMS, MMS, and data, etc.

 To have a successful interconnection, the following issues should be dealt with in the interconnection agreement or by rule or order from the regulatory authority:

-Transport and traffic routing: Some definition must be made for how calls will be routed and what will be transport to deliver the calls.
+Transport and traffic routing − Some definition must be made for how calls will be routed and what will be transported to deliver the calls.

-Uni-Lateral Agreement: Under this agreement, one party sends their traffic to other party's Network at the Interconnection and does not take traffic back from other party.
+Uni-Lateral Agreement − Under this agreement, one party sends his traffic to other party's Network at the Interconnection and does not take traffic back from other party.
 Payment settlement among different partners happens on monthly or bi-monthly basis as per the agreement.